atomic-penguin/chef-fundamentals/slides/multiple-nodes-and-search/01_slide.md

 # Query Syntax: Wildcards

-    knife search node "hostname:app*"
+    knife search node "hostname:mu*"
-    knife search node "fqdn:app1*.example.com"
+    knife search node "fqdn:mu*.marshall.edu"
     knife search node "hostname:*"
     knife search node "*:*"

-Search for all nodes with hostname starting with "app".
+Search for all nodes with hostname starting with "mu".

-Search for all nodes with fqdn that starts with app1 and ends with .example.com
+Search for all nodes with fqdn that starts with mu and ends with .marshall.edu

 Search for all nodes that have a hostname at all.